cbg15589/carnd-term1/CarND-Advanced-Lane-Lines/README.md

 This made the pipeline to perform very well in the project video and quite decently in the challenge video.
 But that is not the case on the harder challenge video, where the harder changes in the lighting and the sharper corners make the pipeline to perform very poorly.

-The different type of roads and environmental conditions make very dificultt to tune the pipeline and the different thresholdings.
+The different type of roads and environmental conditions make very difficult to tune the pipeline and the different thresholdings.
 The pipeline could be improved by adding dynamic thresholdings that adapt to the different conditions, but still, I think it would be very difficult and time consuming to get a robust system.

-As conclusion, the time and effort I spent tuning the different pipeline parameter, made me being even more amazed of the capabilities of machine learning, where on the last project, very little tuning led to a fully driving car.
+As conclusion, the time and effort I spent tuning the different pipeline parameter, made me be even more amazed of the capabilities of machine learning, where on the last project, very little tuning led to a fully driving car.